vkuzel/Hibernate-PostgreSQL-Extended-Dialect/README.md

 ### PostgreSQL arrays

-There is only partial support of PostgreSQL arrays implemented by this dialect.
+There is only partial support of PostgreSQL arrays implemented by this library.
 This means that you can use array (List) types in your entities or queries to select or persist data but Hibernate won't be able to create tables with array columns.

-List element types are not available at runtime.
-To find out of what type elements are this library iterates over the list and actually checks it's elements types.
+It's because list element types are not available at a runtime.
+To find out of what type of elements list hold library has to iterate over the list and checks it's elements.
 Unfortunately this is not a good solution when tables are created.
 Check out [ArrayTypeDescriptor.createPgArray](src/main/java/com/github/vkuzel/hibernate/type/descriptor/java/PostgresArrayTypeDescriptor.java#L40) method for more details.

 ### JSON

 Mapping of Java type `Map<String, Object>` to JSON columns is done by [Jackson library](http://wiki.fasterxml.com/JacksonHome).
-Right now dialect does not support `jsonb` or mapping to Java objects.
+Right now project does not support `jsonb` or mapping to Java objects.
 Possibly this will be added in future.